Tianguis: Operation

 Most tianguis operate more according to tradition than by formal rules.
 All have some kind of administrator or administration committee.
 The job of administrators is to interact with local authorities on behalf of tianguis sellers and manage internal affairs, especially the assignment of spaces and the collection of rental fees.
 The first rule is the process of negotiating for a space, but often this includes the denial of spaces for those who are unknown to the administration.
 Another is for vendors to watch out for authorities and warn others of authorities who may come to inspect sellers.
 In some markets, bartering is making a comeback, especially in the rural areas, such as the northeast of Morelos state.
 In one market in Zaculapan, 150 of 400 vendors state that they accept bartered goods, especially in produce and staple food products such as milk and bread.
 One reason for this is that many rural families lack cash, but raise produce for sale on their own farms and orchards.
 This tradition has existed for centuries, but increases in hard times.

 Vendor spaces can be as simple as a cloth on the ground to a simple table or pile of boxes to tables with walls made up of interconnecting metal poles.
 Those who sell goods from the ground may have only a few things to sell or their cloth might be filled to the edge.
 Those with a table have the advantage of having their goods in easier reach of both buyer and seller.
 Merchandise from these spaces is usually produce, hats, jewelry, pottery and other small, unbreakable items.
 Stalls with walls allow for the hanging of merchandise such as clothing or the addition of shelves for more delicate wares.
-These type of stalls can display six times the merchandise than those who sell from the ground or table.
+These types of stalls can display six times the merchandise than those who sell from the ground or table.